Short film |

 La résilience peut aussi se définir d’une part comme la capacité pour un sujet confronté à des stress importants au cours de son existence de résister à l’adversité grâce à la possibilité de mettre en jeu des mécanismes adaptatifs, et d’autre part comme l’aptitude à transformer une expérience personnelle douloureuse en dynamique permettant d’ouvrir de nouveaux horizons, de construire et de reconstruire.
 La résilience implique donc une capacité d’aller de l’avant.

-Françoise Mariotti, psychosociologist, doctor in social psychology and teacherA personal translation:
+Françoise Mariotti, psychosociologist, doctor in social psychology and teacherA personal translation

 Resilience can also be defined on the one hand as the ability of a subject confronted with significant stress during his or her life to resist adversity thanks to the possibility of putting adaptive mechanisms into play, and on the other hand as the ability to transform a painful personal experience into dynamics allowing new horizons to be opened, to build and to rebuild.
 Resilience therefore implies an ability to move forward.